ellis882/hangman-msp3/README.md

 ## 2. Features

+- accepts a user's input
+- performs a task based on the input
+- displays the result in some useful form

 ### 2.1.
 Existing features

-- random secret word from word list.
+- takes random secret word from word list.
     - length of secret word is revealed with underscores.

 - you are asked to guess a letter or word.